Garmin Forerunner 965 vs Amazfit Balance

 Frequently Asked Questions

-Garmin Forerunner 965 excels if you value bright, high-resolution 1.4" amoled makes maps easy to read.
-Amazfit Balance is better if you prioritize extremely lightweight design (1.23 oz) for its 46mm size.
-Pick based on your budget and daily use.
+Garmin Forerunner 965 is the better choice if you prioritize bright, high-resolution 1.4" amoled makes maps easy to read.
+Amazfit Balance wins if you value extremely lightweight design (1.23 oz) for its 46mm size.
+Both are rated highly (4.7★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure